 The western Waikiki location might seem out of the way on a map -- and in fact the hustle and bustle of central Waikiki is a 15-minute walk -- but it doesn't matter.
 Because this Hilton is virtually a small town, guests generally stay within the extensive grounds, enjoying the seemingly endless activities (kayaking, hula-dancing lessons) and entertainment (nightly music, Friday-night fireworks, the popular Starlight Luau).
 For a city hotel, it doesn't feel like you're in a city, especially as you stroll the lushly landscaped grounds.
-The rooms offer the comforts Hilton devotees expect (like large flat-screen TVs and Hilton Serenity bedding).

 Above all, the calm waters, fine beaches, five pools, extensive activities, and reasonably priced rooms make the Hilton a favorite among families.
-(Vacationing couples and business travelers may want to seek refuge in the luxury Ali'i Tower.)
+(Vacationing couples and business travelers may want to seek refuge in the luxury Ali'i Tower, renovated in 2013.)
 And that family-friendly reputation is well deserved.
 Just keep in mind that with endless amenities and conveniences come endless lines.
 Long waits are par for the course throughout the village.
 Mobs gather every morning at the Rainbow Lanai, the breakfast buffet.
 Guests seem to stake out poolside lounge chairs at the crack of dawn (by 8 a.m., every chair had been claimed with a towel, T-shirt, or trashy beach read).
 And the half-hour line for the Starlight Luau snakes up several escalators to the roof of the hotel's conference center.

 But for travelers looking for a self-contained resort on Oahu, especially families, the Hilton Hawaiian Village is a top choice.
-And it's generally a better value than the luxury mega resorts outside of Waikiki, such as the Kahala or the JW Marriott Ihilani at Ko Olina.
+And it's generally a better value than the luxury mega resorts outside of Waikiki, such as the Kahala or JW Marriott Ihilani at Ko Olina.

 It's service for the masses, with staffers sometimes struggling to keep up with the crowds.